adverseengineer/GBA-hobby-project/README.md

-# GBA Hobby Project
-This is a simple hobby project that I'm using to brush up on C. Any constructive criticism is welcome because I have no idea what I'm doing.
+This is a hobby project that I'm using to brush up on C. Any constructive criticism is welcome because I have no idea what I'm doing.

-# Conventions
+Conventions I'm using:
 Left curly braces belong at the end of the line preceding them
 Omit curly braces that only enclose one line
 Short-circuit all `if` statements